 Auto Scaling

 The demands on any application vary over time.
-Whether its the daily changes in traffic volume on an online shopping platform or massive load from processing large sets of data, applications and their underlying infrastructure must be able to cope with changes in demand.
-It is important to both avoid downtime when demand increases as well as to avoid high costs of running many machines when demand decreases.
+Whether it’s the daily changes in traffic volume on an online shopping platform or massive load from processing large sets of data, applications and their underlying infrastructure must be able to cope with changes in demand.
+It is important to both avoid downtime when demand increases as well as to avoid the high costs of running many machines when demand decreases.

 It is not always easy or possible to predict what kind of resources will be necessary when creating a Kubernetes cluster.
 The decision one must make is whether to choose fewer nodes and risk downtime when the website is busy or choose more nodes and risk paying for unused resources.